Canadian Lynx

 kitten

 Canadian lynxes have a polygynous mating system.
 The females will only mate during each season with one male, but the males may mate with a number of females.
 The breeding season is just for a month, somewhere from March to May, according to the local climate.
 The period of gestation is 8 to 10 weeks and litters usually number 2 or 3, though may be between 1 to 5 kittens.
-The young weigh from 175 to 235 g (6.2 to 8.3 oz) at birth and initially have greyish buff fur with black markings.
-They are blind the first 14 days and weaned at 12 weeks.
+The young weigh from 175 to 235 g (6.2 to 8.3 oz) at birth and initially have greyish-buff fur with black markings.
+They are blind for the first 14 days and weaned at 12 weeks.
 Males do not help to raise their offspring.
 After about 5 weeks, the kittens leave the den, and they begin hunting between 7 and 9 months old.
 They leave their mother when the next breeding season starts.
 Siblings may stay together for some time after separating from their mother.
-Females reach reproductive maturity at 10 months but often delay breeding another year; males mature at age 2 or 3.
+Females reach reproductive maturity at 10 months but often delay breeding another year; males mature at age 2 or 3 years old.

 Population